dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    supposes we are going to send for) ravaging up and down the country; of their "bloody massacres, unrelenting persecutions, which would *harrow up* (says he) the *very souls of protestants and freemen*."
-Were they coming, Cato, which no one ever dreamed of but yourself (for thank God, we want them not) it would be impossible for them to exceed, or even to equal the cruelties practised by the British army in the East-Indies: The tying men to the mouths of cannon and "*blowing them away*," was never acted by any but an English General, or approved by any but a British court.
-(See Note) Read the proceedings of the Select Committee on Indian Affairs.
+Were they coming, Cato, which no one ever dreamed of but yourself (for thank God we want them not) it would be impossible for them to exceed, or even to equal the cruelties practised by the British army in the East-Indies: The tying men to the mouths of cannon and "*blowing them away*," was never acted by any but an English General, or approved by any but a British court.
+(4) Read the proceedings of the Select Committee on Indian Affairs.

-   Note:* Lord Clive, the chief of Eastern plunderers, received the thanks of the Parliament for* “his honourable conduct in the East-Indies.”
+   (4):* Lord Clive, the chief of Eastern plunderers, received the thanks of the Parliament for* “his honourable conduct in the East-Indies.”

    From temporal fears Cato proceeds to spiritual ones, and in a hypocritical